tractor/tractor-website/home.md

 - Users of TractoR 1.x may find the information on [upgrading to TractoR 2](upgrading-to-TractoR-2.html) helpful, and an [addendum](paper-addendum.html) to the [TractoR paper](http://www.jstatsoft.org/v44/i08/) for version 2 is also available.
 - There is specific information on [TractoR for R users](TractoR-for-R-users.html).
 - Useful information about TractoR-specific conventions can be found on the aptly-named [conventions](conventions.html) page.
-- The [diffusion processing](diffusion-processing.html) page covers the preprocessing of diffusion-weighted MR images using TractoR.
+- The [diffusion processing](diffusion-processing.html) page covers the processing of diffusion-weighted MR images using TractoR.
 - TractoR provides reference implementations of various [neighbourhood tractography](http://www.homepages.ucl.ac.uk/~sejjjd2/research/#neighbourhood-tractography) methods, both "heuristic" and "probabilistic", for segmenting specific white matter structures.
 An [HNT tutorial](HNT-tutorial.html) and a [PNT tutorial](PNT-tutorial.html) using TractoR are available, as well as information on the [reference tracts](reference-tracts.html) used by both methods.
 - Finally, there is a list of [references](references.html) for the methods available through TractoR.